-Apple cider is an ancient beverage known to humans for more than 5000 years, but its meaning can be different depending on where one lives.
-In most of the world, cider is associated with an alcoholic beverage, but in North America is typically regarded as a non-alcoholic raw, unfiltered apple juice, and the alcoholic version is known as hard cider.
+Apple cider is an ancient beverage known to humans for over 5000 years, but its meaning can differ depending on where one lives.
+In most of the world, cider is associated with an alcoholic beverage.
+However, in North America, it is typically regarded as a non-alcoholic raw, unfiltered apple juice, and the alcoholic version is known as hard cider.
 I have more details on cider origins and how it is made here.

 Apple cider(non-alcoholic) is a very versatile beverage.
-It can be enjoyed straight, on ice, warm, or infused with spices, and even though it is mainly associated with the autumn/harvest season, in reality, it is all year round drink.
+It can be enjoyed straight, on ice, warm, or infused with spices, and even though it is mainly associated with the autumn/harvest season, in reality, it is a round drink.

 If you look at the recipes below, they are based on the old Indian tradition of making masala chai, minus the tea, of course, but it is the same principle.
 Garam chai masala recipes are particularly suitable for that particular purpose.

-I came across some apple cider recipes, and I really enjoyed making them.
+I came across some apple cider recipes, and I enjoyed making them.

 Non- Alcoholic Mulled Apple Cider